Foster Frequently Asked Questions

 The time commitment for fostering varies.
 Our shortest placement is our Foster Getaway which lasts from Monday to Thursday and gives shelter animals a much-needed change of scenery.
 For Pet Academy, we ask for a minimum one-month commitment.
 Puppy and kitten placements usually last 2 to 4 weeks.

-Some of our dogs and cats are suitable for people who work full time and want to foster.
-Provided you can organize potty breaks and a comfortable bed, most animals would rather be in your home than in a shelter.
+Very few of our dogs are suitable for people who work full time and want to foster, but some of our adult cats are.
+Provided you can organize a safe environment and a comfortable bed, some of our cats would rather be in your home than in a shelter.

 As long as you’re willing to walk your foster dog and leash up for potty breaks, apartment living is no obstacle to fostering.
 Yards don’t exercise dogs, people do!

 Yes!
 Fostering can be a wonderful family experience as long as adults are the primary caregivers.
 We will select an age-appropriate animal, and count on you to teach your children respect and to supervise all interactions between your children and your foster animal.